Originally published on June 20, 2019 (amended August 14, 2019).

-Illinois legislature recently approved the Workplace Transparency Act (WTA) – a sweeping piece of legislation that imposes a variety of restrictions and requirements on employers relating to workplace discrimination and harassment.
-With Governor Pritzker expected to sign the act into law, Illinois employers are facing a radically different labor and employment landscape starting in 2020.
+The Illinois legislature recently approved the Workplace Transparency Act (WTA) – a sweeping piece of legislation that imposes a variety of restrictions and requirements on employers relating to workplace discrimination and harassment.
+As expected, on August 9, 2019, Governor Pritzker signed the act into law, and now Illinois employers are facing a radically different labor and employment landscape starting in 2020.

 Limitations on Employment Agreements

 Under the WTA, employers are prohibited from entering into employee agreements (including separation or settlement agreements) that contain nondisclosure and/or non-disparagement clauses for claims of harassment or discrimination.
 However, employers can enter into separation or settlement agreements with nondisclosure and/or non-disparagement clauses if all the following conditions are present: